tangrams/tangram-es/platforms/ios/README.md

 You can optionally append a `BUILD_TYPE` variable to choose the build type, for example `BUILD_TYPE=Debug`.

 This will generate and compile an Xcode project for the Tangram iOS framework and demo application.

+Note: Above will show code signing errors as no developer team is set for the `TangramDemo` application project, however this can be explicitly set for the projects in the iOS Xcode workspace.

 To run/debug the demo application, open the projects in the iOS Xcode workspace:

 ```bash
 open platforms/ios/Tangram.xcworkspace